RASPIAUDIO/museProto_radio/README.md

 ## How to customize your app ?

         There  are two ways do to this:
-        	    1. with Arduino
+        	    1. With Arduino
-            	    * - You have to edit two files :
+            	    - You have to edit two files :
-                   	   * data/nameS  => the names of your prefered radios
+                   	   - data/nameS  => the names of your prefered radios
-                   	   * data/linkS  => the links to these radios
+                   	   - data/linkS  => the links to these radios
-            	    * and then copy them to the flash memory (=> Tools =>  ESP32 Sketch Data Upload)
+            	      and then copy them to the flash memory (=> Tools =>  ESP32 Sketch Data Upload)

-             2. - Using the "parameter mode"
+             2. Using the "parameter mode"
-                   * - to switch to this mode, keep the MU button pressed while the app restarts (The app automatically switches to this mode if it cannot connect to WiFi)
+                   - to switch to this mode, keep the MU button pressed while the app restarts (The app automatically switches to this mode if it cannot connect to WiFi)
-                   * - then with your smartphone connect to WiFi spot "Muse" (password : "musemuse")
+                   - then with your smartphone connect to WiFi spot "Muse" (password : "musemuse")
-                   * - from there you will be able :
-                        * to set the credentials of your wifi
-                        * to add, modify, delete your radios
+                   - from there you will be able : to set the credentials of your wifi to add, modify, delete your radios

  ....